opentelekomcloud-docs/cloud-backup-recovery/umn/source/optional_migrating_resources_from_csbs_vbs.rst

 Constraints
 -----------

 -  The vaults you have cannot be used for migration.
-The system will automatically migrate resources to the vaults created by the system.
+Resources will automatically migrated to system-created vaults.
--  Backup resources of one account need to be migrated only once.
+-  Backup resources of one account only need to be migrated once.
 -  After resources are migrated, disk backups and server backups will be automatically stored in CBR vaults.
 No further operations are required.

 Procedure